Return to Index

 - What causes the pain to worsen

-- What medicines or treatments have been tried, how well they have worked, and what side effects (if any) they may have caused
+- What medications or treatments have been tried, how well they have worked, and what side effects (if any) they may have caused

 Understanding Pain Medications